physera/workplace-lambda/README.md

 ## Overview

 This documents contains pointers to other repositories which implement integrations between various services and [Facebook Workplace](https://workplace.facebook.com).
+These integrations allow events in these services to create posts in a Facebook Workplace group.
 The strategy employed by these integrations is to:

 1. Set up callbacks for a particular service to hit an endpoint hosted on [AWS Lambda](https://aws.amazon.com/lambda/).
 2. Set up the Workplace environment with a bot for the service.